 Decor for their Room

 I mentioned at the beginning of my post that I’m currently redoing my daughter’s room.
 This is the perfect opportunity for friends and family to ask what she needs!
 Instead of getting more toys for that room, find a way to help decorate it.
-Then they’re always remember you or their friend when they see that special piece.
+Then they’ll always remember you or their friend when they see that special piece.

 Some awesome examples of room decor are: